wilramdhani/private-gpt/readme.md

-# Talita Chatbot - Installation and Usage Guide
+# Private GPT Chatbot - Installation and Usage Guide

 Talita Chatbot is an AI-powered conversational agent that can answer questions based on text data extracted from PDF files.
 Follow the instructions below to install and run the Python script.